-As required by the Local Government Act, if a regional growth strategy applies to all or part of the same area of a municipality, the Official Community Plan of that municipality must include a regional context statement.
-This statement shall identify specifically the relationship between the OCP and the Regional Growth Strategy (RGS) with respect to the future growth management of the region, including population projections, land use, social, economic and environmental objectives, local economy, parks and natural areas, affordable housing, transportation, regional services, agricultural lands, and the target to achieve the reduction of greenhouse gas emissions in the region.
+As required under Sections 446 and 447 of the Local Government Act, if a regional growth strategy applies to all or part of the same area of a municipality, the Official Community Plan of that municipality must include a regional context statement.
+This statement shall identify specifically the relationship between the OCP and the Regional Growth Strategy (RGS) with respect to the future growth management of the region, including population projections, land use, social, economic and environmental objectives, local economy, parks and natural areas, and any other regional matters such as affordable housing, transportation, regional services, agricultural lands, and the target to achieve the reduction of greenhouse gas emissions in the region.